mauratee/mauratee/README.md

 ## What's on my Github

-Personal projects and exploratory work from Recurse Center and Hackbright Academy.
-Not representative of my day-to-day production work, but shows things I'm interested in and learning.
+Acuschedule — a scheduling and payments platform for acupuncturists built on Adyen for Platforms, including KYC onboarding, balance accounts, and split payments.
+Everything else here is exploratory work from Recurse Center and Hackbright Academy — not representative of day-to-day production work, but shows what I'm curious about and learning.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━⊱⋆⊰━━━━━━━━━━━━━━━━━━━━━━━━━━━━